Mayamohamed207/Beam-Forming/README.md

 ## Learn More

-To learn more about PyQt5 and Beamforming principles, check out their official documentation:
+To learn more about PyQt5 and Beamforming principles, check out these recources:

 - [PyQt5 Documentation](https://riverbankcomputing.com/software/pyqt/intro)
 - [Beamforming Basics](https://www.youtube.com/watch?v=A1n5Hhwtz78)